Models#

 Hint

-The minimal set you need to care about is forward and initial_state.
+The minimal set of methods you must implement in your custom policy are forward and initial_state.

 Your First Policy#